ZackZeta/cnt4713-project1/README.md

 4.VSC running two programs at once was not always working.
-5.Find a way to send data in binary to the server 6.argv is not working going to try to use argparse
+5.Find a way to send data in binary to the server 6.argv is not working going to try to use argparse 7.trying to figure out how to do timeouts and modifying code
 ## Acknowledgements

 Part 1: